Why choose Nylon?

 Stainless steel makes sense right?

 In theory, yes.
 It is widely used for food-based applications and can withstand a very high amount of heat.
 We tested stainless and found a significant negative impact on yields.
-It also emitted a strong metallic smell.

 Is Nylon safe?